Common Questions About HIV And STDs: Symptoms And Tests

 HIV (Human Immunodeficiency Virus) is a sexually transmitted disease that affects a person’s immune system.
 In the United States, approximately 1.3 million people have HIV, which increases the need for HIV testing.

+HIV primarily exhibits different symptoms at different stages of infection.
 In some cases, HIV can be asymptomatic.
-HIV primarily exhibits different symptoms at different stages of infection.
 They are:

 First Stage: This is the initial stage where people get symptoms like fever, sore throat, diarrhea, rash, swollen glands, and muscle and joint pains.